fetlab/website/content/720/group_project.md

 	will trigger one of the birds to pop out of its house, each with a different movement.
 Optional birdsong can accompany each action, the volume controlled with a small dial."
+- [Tempescope](http://www.tempescope.com/), a box that "performs" the weather, with clouds and rain!

 ###Papers about ambient displays
 - [The Coming Age of Calm Computing](/files/720/The Coming Age of Calm Computing.pdf)